dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 in the EC2 wait stage.
 - prototype the ansible code for testing the apps with ansible playbook using ansible.builtin.uri.
 Troubleshoot access list issues when initating the playbook from the Cloud9 IDE.
+- optimize the ansible code that is used for testing the apps with ansible.builtin.dict and use a loop as well.
+The dictionary is defined in the vars:
+- incorporate this working ansible playbook clip into main-playbook.yml and test this out.